-When one envisions a fantastic journey, discovering a variety of different landscapes from desert to rainforest, enjoying vibrant nightlife and meeting unique, friendly people, all within the settings of a tropical climate and breathtaking terrain, Guyana doesn't typically come to mind.
-Yet, this exotic country offers all of this and more.
+Searching for a variety of landscapes from desert to rainforest vibrant nightlife and meeting friendly people, all within the settings of a tropical climate and breathtaking terrain?
+Guyana doesn't typically come to mind, but this exotic South American country has it all.

 To avoid the increased possibility of being stopped and searched, and having your baggage rifled through, you may want to consider carrying any medications you are required to take, as well as valuables and anything perishable on you rather than within your bags.
 It's also a good idea to carry a copy of your prescription for any medications as proof that they are not illegal substances and that you are required to take them per doctor's instruction.
 Remember, it's better to be safe than sorry.